Skip to content

 pass

-The function's category and tag list do not participate in or control the function's execution but are mainly used for easier classification and management of functions.
-Both can be used separately or together.
+Category and tag list the function belongs to.
+These parameters do not participate in or control the function's execution; they are primarily used to facilitate function management and classification.
+They can be used together or separately.

 Example